 Teacher supervision is required for hours to count toward Satisfactory Academic Progress (SAP).
-Any student accruing more than 21 hours of unexcused absences or excused absences in excess of the allowable limit will need to action an hour's make-up plan.
-If hours are not made-up in a reasonable amount of time, the student may not graduate with the rest of the class, may be dropped from the course, and his or her financial aid funds may be returned to the Department of Education.
+Any student accruing more than 10% absent of attendance for four semesters in the Advanced Diploma curriculum or five semesters in the Associate curriculum will not be eligible for graduation.
+Students are notified on a monthly basis by the student services coordinator of days accrued absent.
+The student may not graduate with the rest of the class and may be dropped from the course if they accrue more than 10 days of absence.
+The students financial aid funds may be returned to the Department of Education.